Library and Museum Collections

 Notre Dame's Medieval Institute holds the Biblioteca Ambrosiana Collection.
 The collection contains microfilms and photographic copies of nearly all of the manuscripts owned by the great Biblioteca Ambrosiana in Milan, as well as photographs and color slides of miniatures, illuminated initials, and Old Master drawings.

-The Snite Museum maintains a growing collection of over 29,000 works.
-For the scholar of Italian culture, there are a significant collection of Italian Renaissance and baroque art and a notable holding of Piranesi prints, among other artworks.
+The Raclin Murphy museum houses a constantly expanding collection of more than 29,000 artworks.
+For scholars of Italian culture, it offers a significant collection of Italian Renaissance and baroque art, as well as an impressive collection of Piranesi prints, among other valuable works of art.